DigitalSlideArchive/dsa_girder_webix_base_viewer/README.md

 Deployment:
 -------------------------------
 Deployment is easy once the installation and configurations are completed.
 If you are working locally, simply open index.html in the browser.
-If you are deploying on a server there are two options:
+If you are deploying on a server there are two options.
+The second option is what you should use for production deployment.

 #### Option 1: SimpleHTTPServer
 Make sure you are in the `web` directory and run the following command